byt3bit/primesym/index.md

 ## MiMC

 MiMC is a family of block ciphers and hash functions primarily designed for SNARK applications.
 The MiMC block cipher family comes in two different modes - Even-Mansour and Feistel (two branch).
-The MiMC keyed permutations are further used in a Sponge mode to construct MiMCHash family of hash functions.
+The MiMC keyed permutations are further used in a Sponge mode to construct the MiMCHash family of hash functions.

 ## GMiMC